-1261.
-(Temporary manager)

-(1) If there is no executor to manage the whole succession property, a successor, testamentary donee or creditor of the decedent may apply to the court for appointment of a temporary manager pending the partition of the succession property.

-(2) Notwithstanding the provisions of Article 1250 (Prohibition of suit against successor prior to acceptance), a temporary manager appointed under paragraph (1) shall be in charge of suits involving claims against the succession property pending acceptance by the successor, under the name of the representative of the successor with a specified reference to the name of the decedent.
+- 1264.
+(Temporary manager of inheritance) - (1) If there is no executor to manage the whole inheritance,, a successor, legatee or creditor of the decedent may apply to the court for appointment of a temporary manager of inheritance pending the partition of the inheritance. - (2) Notwithstanding the provisions of Article 1253(Prohibition of suit against successor prior to acceptance) of this code, a temporary manager appointed under paragraph (1) shall be in charge of suits involving claims against the inheritance on behalf of the successor, by specifying the name of the decedent, pending acceptance by the successor. - (3) The provisions of paragraph (1) and (3) of Article 40 (Authority of administrator, etc) of this code shall apply mutatis mutandis to the temporary manager. - 1265.

-1262.
 (Expenses relating to succession property)